rphsoftware/rphsoftware/README.md

 * I am versatile in the programming languages that I use

-On here you will find projects in javascript, java, golang and general web technologies
+On here you will find projects in javascript, rust, java, golang and general web technologies

 ## Where I can be found